 Earn WestJet Dollars with Delta Airlines

 WestJet and Delta Airlines are partnered to give WestJet Rewards members another opportunity to earn even more WestJet Dollars.
 If you need to travel with Delta, simply book through their site and remember to enter your WestJet ID.
 The number of WestJet Dollars you earn is based on the distance flown, class of service and fare classification.
-You can read more about this on the WestJet website.
 (And again, don’t forget to pay with your WestJet credit card to earn even more WestJet Dollars!)

 How to Redeem WestJet Dollars